dell/terraform-provider-powerscale/docs/data-sources/nfs_export.md

 page_title: "powerscale_nfs_export Data Source - terraform-provider-powerscale"
 subcategory: ""
 description: |-
   Data source for reading NFS Exports in PowerScale array.
+PowerScale provides an NFS server so you can share files on your cluster
 ---

 # powerscale_nfs_export (Data Source)

 Data source for reading NFS Exports in PowerScale array.
+PowerScale provides an NFS server so you can share files on your cluster

 ## Example Usage